 Most cats settle into the cattery environment without problem.
 Cats like routine, and quite quickly adapt to the routine of the cattery day, and soon feel secure in their individual units.
 Having their own bedding, scratching posts toys etc with their familiar smell all help to reassure nervous new guests.

-We close twice during the year (These dates will be posted on the website) The rest of the year we are open 7 days a week.
+We close twice during the year, the rest of the year we are open 7 days a week.

 We use our closing times to attend to essential maintenance to keep the cattery in good order and to have a break ourselves.